 An Historic Downtown

 Downtown Bennington is a National Register Historic district, located in the Shires of Vermont, where you will find locally owned shops, unique Vermont made products, quality restaurants, historic and distinctive architecture and friendly people; in short, Vermont’s Main Street Experience.
 Putnam Square, the heart of downtown, named for the 19th century philanthropist Henry W. Putnam, marks the intersection of the Ethan Allen Highway(US Route 7) with the Molly Stark Trail (Vermont Route 9).
 Bordered by picturesque 19th century buildings, the square is the hub of commercial streets lined with period lamps, trees, seasonal floral displays and benches.

 Fine Arts, Crafts and Music

-The Bennington Museum provides Americana at its best with outstanding collections of pottery, glass, furniture and the largest public collection of Grandma Moses paintings.
+The Bennington Museum provides American at its best with outstanding collections of pottery, glass, furniture and the largest public collection of Grandma Moses paintings.
 Galleries are interspersed throughout downtown and the Historic Potter’s Yard is the descendant of a long line of quality potters.
 Summer in the Park is a concert series that features bluegrass, folk, jazz and acoustic music.

 Bennington is home to some of Vermont's greatest outdoor recreation with Wilderness and National Forest.
 Destinations include the Appalachian Trail, Vermont's own Long Trail and the George Aiken Wilderness, thousands of miles of VAST (Vermont Association of Snowmobile Travelers) snowmobile trails, Nordic skiing and snowshoeing.
 Bennington also boasts an 18 hole golf course, semi-pro football and baseball teams along with Willow Park.
 Within a short drive are some of North America's greatest ski destinations, world class paddling and blue ribbon trout streams.